vzakharchuk/devops-course/scripts/README.md

 ## Usage

-1. Save the `kubectl-stats` script to your local machine.
+1. Save the `kubeplugin` script to your local machine.
+Rename it to `kubectl-stats`.
 2. Make the script executable
 ```bash
 chmod +x kubectl-stats